KaraniWachira/ballparkbuzz/README.md

 - Hosting: Firebase Hosting

 #### Contributions are welcome!
-If you'd like to help improve BallparkBuzz, please submit a pull request or issue.
+If you'd like to help improve Diamond Digest, please submit a pull request or issue.